mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 description:
   <p>Aleph Alpha empowers businesses and governments with the most advanced
   generative AI technology, to gain a decisive edge in the thriving AI economy.</p><p>Training AI models requires preprocessing large amounts of data.
 When Aleph Alpha set out to leverage Rust to prepare the training dataset for their new model, they reached out to Mainmatter for support in architecting and implementing a scalable and efficient data pipeline.</p>
 hero:
   color: purple
   textPosition: "center"
-  image: "/assets/images/work/aleph-alpha-background.jpg"
+  image: "/assets/images/work/aleph-alpha-background-2.jpg"
   imageAlt: "Router on a white background"
   tags: "development / architecture"
 og:
   image: /assets/images/cases/cs-aleph-alpha-og-image.jpg
 ---

+{% from "image-aspect-ratio.njk" import imageAspectRatio %}
 {% from "quote.njk" import quote %}

 <div class="case-study__section">